 It is incongruous that both blessing and cursing should come from the same mouth.
 It is an absurd contradiction to bless God on one side of our mouths and curse men on the other side.

 James is clearly speaking to Christians by appealing to their place in the family of Christ; thus, the words “my brethren” convey unusual force.

 these things ought not to be so

-The words “ought not” are very emphatic indicating moral responsibility.
+The words “ought not” are very emphatic, indicating moral responsibility.
 There is no place for two-faced or hypocritical speech in the Christian life.
 This is intolerable in God’s economy of things.
 It is moral incongruity for both blessing and cursing to come out of the same mouth.
-This is utterly inconsistent to Christianity because when we curse men, we damn the God who made the man.
+This is utterly inconsistent with Christianity because when we curse men, we damn the God who made the man.

 Aesop said that the tongue is at once the best and worst of things.

 Ps 62:4, “They only consult to cast him down from his high position;

 The more we walk with the Lord, the more people watch our talk.
 That is why “these things ought not so to be.”
 We cannot take it upon ourselves to censure others when we do not live up to the light that we have.